alokbholjob/react/README.md

 # react
-This project is to make your React fundamental strong.
+This project includes the basic concepts of ReactJs like hooks, routing, conditional rendering.